Skip to content

 }

-The get_weather_90210 task will now run 4 times (it will fail once, and then retry 3 times), with a FIXED 5 second delay between attempts.
+When running the workflow again, the HTTP task will no run up to four times (fail once, then retry thrice), with a fixed 5 second delay between attempts.